 Unit 8: Promoting Public Health (coursework).
 Public health is concerned with protecting and improving the health of the population.
-Practitioners working in the Health and Social Care Sectors need to be aware of the implications of public health policy for services and those who use services.
+Practitioners working in the Health and Social Care sectors need to be aware of the implications of public health policy for services and those who use services.
 They need to consider the reasons for improving the health of individuals and the general public.

 Unit: 19 Nutritional Health (coursework).
 Good nutrition is important for health and wellbeing.
-You will need to understand what good nutrition is and the factors that can influence nutritional health, including lifestyle choices and eating habits.
+For example, people in hospital depend on getting the right food to help recovery.
+Also more people are at risk of obesity and illnesses such as Type 2 diabetes.
+As a worker in the Health and Social Care sector, you need to understand what good nutrition is and the factors that can influence nutritional health, including lifestyle choices and eating habits.
 You also need to think about how health can be supported by making good nutritional choices.
+Learners explore concepts of nutritional health and influences on dietary intake, and learn how to assess and improve health through nutrition plans for individuals.